 Flush-fitting recessed lights make for a very clean-looking, contemporary form of illumination, and they immediately provide extra air space.
 No dust-gathering luminaire or shade to clean, or to bump your head on if you’re vertically unchallenged.
 Recessed lighting is a low-key, highly efficient and desirable solution to many lighting conundrums.

 Most modern residential premises have fire rated ceilings.
-The fire rating calculates the amount of time a ceiling can hold back flames beofre it spreads up to th enext floor and can be 30,60 or 90 minutes.
+The fire rating calculates the amount of time a ceiling can hold back flames before it spreads up to the next floor and can be 30,60 or 90 minutes.
+For more in-depth information on fire-rated downlights and the regulations surrounding them, take a look at our fire-rated downlights - safety first! article.